Hedon Haven: Course

 The Hedon Haven was essentially a drain for the River Hedon, which rose at Burstwick and travelled past Hedon westwards towards the Humber Estuary.
 From Hedon to the Humber was described as a "long and winding creek", that extended for 2 mi.
 A large part of the former River Hedon east of the town, is now known as the Burstwick Drain, and is maintained by the South Holderness Internal Drainage Board.
 The waterway that is west of Hedon now forms the border between Salt End, Hedon and Paull in its lower reaches, and was furnished with a swing bridge on the road to Paull.
 Due to flooding in Burstwick and Hedon in 2007, the Environment Agency agreed to undertake a dredge of the 1.2 mi from Salt End to Hedon.

 Historically, the river/drain has had many names, with either the River Hedon, Hedon Fleet, Burstwick Drain, or Burstwick Old Drain being most common.
-This waterway approached Hedon from the east then turned north, then west in a horseshoe shape to enter the edge of the Medieval town from the north, picking up several smaller watercourses on the way.
+This waterway approached Hedon from the east then turned north, then west in a horseshoe shape to enter the edge of the medieval town from the north, picking up several smaller watercourses on the way.
 This ran alongside the eastern edge of town as The Fleet, and the Hedon Haven started when the watercourse turned a sharp 90° degrees to the west.
-The Fleet was navigable as far as the northern edge of town (though records exist of ships transiting to Burstwick), and was expanded under an 1774 Act of Parliament.
+The Fleet was navigable as far as the northern edge of town (though records exist of ships transiting to Burstwick), and was expanded under a 1774 Act of Parliament.
 Essentially, Hedon Haven referred to the tidal reach up to the port of Hedon and of the three canalised arms that encircled the town; the western haven (the Fore Bank, which curved around the town to a point where the old railway station was located), a central haven (The Fleet) which had the majority of the wharfage and was fed by the River Hedon from the north, the eastern haven, which bordered St Nicholas Church, and the southern haven, which all other sections fed into and was isolated from its headwaters in the early 1800s when a new cut of the Burstwick Drain was made through the town.

 Between 1802 and 1807, the Keyingham Internal Drainage Board employed William Chapman to create a new cut in the watercourse, and it was diverted to approach Hedon from the east directly and ran alongside the very southern edge of the town.
 This has been suggested as at the same time as the Keyingham Drainage Board's redirection of some of the other streams, so that the Keyingham Fleet went due south to the Humber with much of the headwaters of the River Hedon being sent to sea via the Keyingham Fleet (or Drain).
 The result of directing much of the water away from Hedon Haven was a lack of the scouring action on the riverbed, which then allowed silt to build up.